rajeshshanmuga/simulation-trials/README.md

 # simulation-trials
-Simulating ML Models, To validate and understand the model and Facotors contributing to prediction
+Simulating ML Models, To validate and understand the model and Factors contributing to prediction

 - To test streamlit installation